Linda Kelsey

-Linda Jean Kelsey is an American actress.
+Linda Kelsey (born July 28, 1946) is an American actress.
 She is best known for her role as Billie Newman on the CBS drama television series Lou Grant (1977–1982), which earned her three Golden Globe Award nominations and five Primetime Emmy Award nominations.

-Life and career
+Early years

+Kelsey was born on July 28, 1946, in Minneapolis, Minnesota.
+She participated in dramatics in high school, in community theater, and at the University of Minnesota.

+Career

 Kelsey's professional career began with stage appearances in her home of Minneapolis, Minnesota.
+After acting with the Guthrie Theater in Minneapolis for two years, she performed with the Long Wharf Theatre in Connecticut, in Provincetown, Massachusetts, and in other venues in other parts of the United States.
+She also made commercials to pay for training in acting.

 She landed small roles on television shows like Emergency! and The Rookies, and the television movie The Picture of Dorian Gray (1973).
 Her first recognition came with an appearance on an episode of The Mary Tyler Moore Show as a rival to Sue Ann Nivens (played by Betty White), where she met Ed Asner on the set, with whom she later worked on the spin-off show Lou Grant.
 Her appearance on The Mary Tyler Moore Show led to prominent guest appearances on shows like M*A*S*H, The Streets of San Francisco, Barnaby Jones, Spencer's Pilots, Quincy M.E., The Rockford Files, the television films The Last of Mrs. Lincoln (1976) Something for Joey (1977), Eleanor and Franklin (1976), Eleanor and Franklin: The White House Years (1977), and the miniseries Captains and the Kings (1976).
 She also appeared in the episode "The Mask of Adonis" from the 1977 series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale).